dacadeorg/near-development-101/content/near101_chapter_1_Rust.md

 source $HOME/.cargo/env
 ```

-Also, you use a Windows-based machine, you should download a [binary for Rustup](https://win.rustup.rs/x86_64), run it and follow instructions.
+Also, you use a Windows-based machine, it is recommended using Windows Subsystem for Linux (WSL 2).
+More information on how to setup WSL can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install).
+After that, you can follow the instruction above to proceed with installing `rust-toolkit`.

 When Rustup is installed, we need to add `wasm` target to the toolchain which is a target for Rust that produces WebAssembly as output.
 To do that, run following command in your terminal:
 ```bash